Kha-kis/Remuxing-Guide/DemuxingUHD.md

 - `active_area_top_offset`
 - `active_area_bottom_offset`

 These offsets indicate the area of the video that will be actively displayed.
-When using `dovi_tool info -i RPU.bin -f 1`, you can see the **Level 5 (L5)** data, including these offsets for a single frame, like this:
+When using `dovi_tool info -i RPU.bin -f 1`,  where -f is the frame number.
+You can see the **Level 5 (L5)** data, including these offsets for a single frame, like this:

 ```json
 {